Meet Our Team

 Empower Through Health is proud to have a dedicated and diverse Board of Directors committed to advancing the organization's mission of improving healthcare access and outcomes in underserved communities around the world.
 The Board is comprised of individuals with extensive experience in healthcare, public health, international development, and business, bringing a wealth of knowledge and expertise to guide the organization's strategic direction.

-Co-Founder, Executive Director, & Board Chairperson
+Board Chairperson, Executive Director, & Co-Founder

 Yang Jae Lee, MD